rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

   capability which will be developed by default in slow takeoff and which we don't need in fast takeoff.
 - Agent foundations.
 I'm not sure if anyone is even doing agent foundations anymore, but I'll beat the dead horse regardless.
-My not very confident or well supported intuition is that proving useful things or gaining valuable understanding with this approach is sufficiently unlikely that intellectual resources should be directed elsewhere.
+My not very confident nor well supported intuition is that proving useful things or gaining valuable understanding with this approach is sufficiently unlikely that intellectual resources should be directed elsewhere.